caiwd/PCCNN/README.md

 Please do not hesitate to contact me if you have any queries, my e-mail address is hanym@mail.buct.edu.cn.

 /The code will be open sourced after the paper is accepted.
-MAJOR REVISION NOW/
+CURRENT STATUS：MAJOR REVISION/